cscart/docs/en/user_guide/manage_products/products/product_attributes.rst

 * **Name**—the name of the product as it appears on the storefront and in the Administration panel.
 The name of the same product can differ, depending on the storefront and language.

+* **Storefront**—the storefront to which the product is assigned.
+This setting appears if the additional storefront was created on the **Administration → Storefronts** page.

 * **Categories**—the categories that the product will be assigned to.
 When a product has multiple categories, the first category on the list will be the main category for the product.
 To change the main category, just drag another category in its place.

 * **Price**—base product price in your store's primary currency.
 Prices in other currencies are converted automatically, according to the exchange rate that you specify.
 All calculations are done in the primary currency.